What Shift-Left Testing Actually Means for Cloud-Native Teams

 What this looks like day-to-day

 The total cycle time might be 8-10 minutes, with most of that spent on the in-cluster tests.
-Compare that to finding the same problems in production 3 hours later and spending 45 minutes on an incident.
+Compare that to finding the same problems in production three hours later and spending 45 minutes on an incident.

 The shift-left checklist for cloud-native teams